stephenbeckr/randomized-algorithm-class/Demos/README.md

 # Demos

-At some point I thought I had a distinction between "vignettes" and "demos" but I think that is gone now.
-At least I have named them using the same ordering:
+Below are the demos from Spring 2019, which we will use and modify Fall 2021.
+Most are Matlab, some are Python or Julia.
+TODO: create ipynb versions (with colab links) for the Python demos.
+(If a student wants to do this, please go ahead, and make a pull request)

-- Vignette 1: a simple randomized SVD algorithm assuming exactly low-rank matrix
+- Demo 1: a simple randomized SVD algorithm assuming exactly low-rank matrix
-- Vignette 2: compare deterministic and randomized bubble and quicksorts
+- Demo 2: compare deterministic and randomized bubble and quicksorts
 - Demo 3: compare different ways to compute the Frobenius norm of a matrix (in C)
 - Demo 4: same as demo 3 but for sparse matrices (in Matlab).
 Comparse row vs column access
 - Demo 5: speed/timing results for various Fast Johnson-Lindenstrauss Transforms
 - Demo 6: statistical leverage scores applied to least-squares regressoin
-- Vignette 7: random matrix mulitplication via sub-sampling, following Drineas/Mahoney summer school notes
+- Demo 7: random matrix mulitplication via sub-sampling, following Drineas/Mahoney summer school notes
 - Demo 8: high accuracy l2 regression via either iterative Hessian sketch or preconditioning (BLENDENPIK/LSRN)
 - Demo 9: Randomized Kacmarz for solving consistent over-determined systems of equations
 - Demo 10: l1 regression and p-stable distributions (for p=1,2, i.e., Cauchy and Gaussian)